HOT DESERT TRAIL: The Ultimate Team Challenge

 Barring serious injuries, which are unusual but do happen, the things that can cause lingering discomfort are cuts and abrasions, sore feet, muscle stiffness and sunburn.
 We will also talk about water.

-Wear sturdy footwear.
+Wear sturdy footwear (joggers will give you blisters).
 Preferably with a stiff sole and preferably worn in and a good fit.
 You don’t want to develop a blister half way through and a flexible, soft sole, such as most sports shoes have, will let the bones in your foot grind against each other and you will be really sore.
 So take sturdy, worn in foot wear.

 Muscle Stiffness.
 If we haven’t done much physical stuff for a while and then tackle the Larapinta trail you will be stiff for a few days afterwards.
 You don’t have to be super fit but a bit of tough uphill/downhill walking for a couple of hours the week before, enough to make you stiff afterwards, will be beneficial.
 The older you are the more important this is.